dartmouth-cs52/dartmouth-cs52.github.io/lectures/09_routing/index_slides.md

 ---
 name: desired behavior

-* do the right thing:
+* all that we want:
   * browser page history
   * navigate with forward and back buttons
   * navigate away and come back to the app